 The clinical placements provide broad and general training and allow development of specialty skills, work with diverse populations, and participation on interdisciplinary teams.
-Trainees will typically work with multiple supervisors and peers at any one time.
+Trainees will typically work with multiple supervisors and peers throughout the year.
 The Primary Supervisor typically remains the same throughout the year, but the other supervisors and team members may change depending on the services provided and training needs of the intern.
-Interns work in outpatient and inpatient psychiatry, and may provide additional clinical services on residential addictions units as needed.
+Interns work in inpatient psychiatry, and may provide additional clinical services on residential addictions units as needed.